C-Chads/tinygl/README.md

 The SDL examples have been tested building on Debian 10 and Windows 10, while tinygl itself has been confirmed to compile on many more platforms.

-### You can test compiling TinyGL and running it on platforms without SDL by running the RAW DEMOS, which do not require ANYTHING
-### Except the C standard library.

 Without Polygon Stipple: